Team Shachi: History

 On December 24, 2012, and on April 7, 2013, Team Syachihoko released two limitedly distributed singles, sold at the band's live events.
 The first single was titled "Otome Juken Sensō" ("Girls' Entrance Exam War") and was issued in a total of 7,777 serial-numbered copies.
 By February 13, it had been sold out.
 The follow-up, called "Otome Juken Sensō: Another War", was printed in 8,888 copies.

 The group released its next single on June 19, 2013.
 It was titled "Shuto Iten Keikaku" ("Plan for the Relocation of the Capital") and was marketed as their "pre-nationwide-major-debut single" (日本先行メジャーデビューシングル).

 On October 30, 2013, the group's fifth single "Ai no Chikyūsai" ("Charity Earth Festival") was released.

 On November 18, 2015, it was announced that Yuzu Ando would go on temporary hiatus due to being diagnosed with vertigo.
 By February 10, 2016, the status of Ando's hiatus changed from temporary to indefinite due to her ongoing health issues.
 On September 29, 2016, Yuzu Ando graduated from the group and Team Syachihoko continued activities as a five-person idol group.

 On August 3, 2018, Team Syachihoko announced on LINE LIVE that Chiyuri Itō would perform her final live concert with the group on October 22 and graduate.
 On October 22, 2018, the group announced its renaming to Team Shachi (stylized as TEAM SHACHI) effective 23 October.

+On February 28, 2025, Team Shachi made an announcement that they would disband at the end 2025 after 14 years of activity.
+Two final concerts for the group are scheduled to take place: one in Tokyo on September 21 and one in Nagoya on December 13.